felixjwong/covid19/README.md

 All analysis results should appear.
 <p></p>

-Note that there are two auxillary scripts related to the analysis.
+Note that there are three auxillary scripts related to the analysis.
 They are described as follows:
 <p></p>

 * moving_average